 ABOUT THIS POSTER

-Instead of using the traditional images associated with each letter, such as using an apple for “A”, we tried to use unique images to make the visual experience interesting and fun.
+Instead of using the traditional images associated with each letter, such as using an apple for "A", we tried to use unique images to make the visual experience interesting and fun.
 In addition, we purposely laid the letters out in a nonlinear layout in order to encourage exploration and engagement.
-The first volume of this poster was a success and sold out, so we are printing our second volume.
+This print features 26 hand drawn illustrations and a vintage color pallet.

 SOME INITIAL CONCERNS